 Talk with Support Path:

 aGilead Analysis of patient data provided by Symphony Health (Patient Transaction Data for HCV market) Jul '21-Aug '22, accessed Aug '22.
-Out-of-pocket costs are based on average cost sharing on claims for new and continuing patients who take EPCLUSA, or the Authorized Generic of EPCLUSA, after any secondary benefit is applied.
+Out-of-pocket costs are based on average cost sharing on claims for new and continuing patients who take EPCLUSA, or the Authorized Generic of EPCLUSA, after any secondary benefit is applied.2

 With EPCLUSA and its Authorized Generic, you have access for the majority of your insured HCV patients.

-When you write a prescription for EPCLUSA, the pharmacy may fill for either EPCLUSA or its Authorized Generic, depending on the patient's coverage.
+When you write a prescription for EPCLUSA, the pharmacy may fill for either EPCLUSA or its Authorized Generic, depending on the patient’s coverage.
+Open Plus Sign Icon

 The Authorized Generic of EPCLUSA has the same clinical profile as branded EPCLUSA.